rammadhav929/small_rag_project/README.md

 # What is Self Attention?
 Self-attention allows each token to weigh and gather information from all other tokens in a sequence, enabling context-aware understanding of language.

+Multi-Head Attention means running self-attention multiple times in parallel, each time focusing on different relationships in the sentence.

 # What is Rag?
 RAG (Retrieval-Augmented Generation) is about supplying external knowledge to the model at query time so it can answer using your data instead of relying only on what it learned during training.